sematic-ai/sematic/docs/sematic-ui.md

 At the far left of the Pipeline Bar, you will find a dropdown menu with all the recent executions of your pipeline.
 You can quickly switch between different executions.

-The six-character string you see in the dropdown corresponds to the first dix characters of the pipeline run ID.
+The six-character string you see in the dropdown corresponds to the first six characters of the pipeline run ID.
 Every time you run the pipeline, a new item will appear in this dropdown.

 ### Menu Panel